1. Who can use the service?

-Buying medicines that have been prescribed electronically in Finland will first be possible in Estonia and Croatia.
+Buying medicines that have been prescribed electronically in Finland will first be possible in Estonia, Croatia and Portugal.
 Later on, this will also be possible in other European countries.
 Check the list of countries where you can at present buy medicines prescribed with an electronic prescription issued in Finland.

 Your prescription data will be transmitted from the Finnish Prescription Centre to the pharmacy of another European country via the national contact points.
 The Finnish contact point is administered by Kela, who acts as the controller of the data stored there.
 Kela is also responsible for the data being processed in a secure and reliable manner.
 Each country is responsible for the operations of the national contact point in their own country.
 Your prescription data will be processed in accordance with the EU General Data Protection Regulation and the national legislation in each country.

 The following data is transmitted from the Finnish Prescription Centre to the pharmacy in the other country:

 - a list of your valid prescriptions, except prescriptions in the case of which you have prohibited data to be released

 - detailed information about the prescription for the medicine that you wish to buy.